-(1) Inform the licensee about the program services, requirements, benefits, risks, and confidentiality limitations and ensure that the licensee has signed a consent for services.
-The consent for services explains:

-(a) Information the contractor will give to the board and under what circumstances;

-(b) That the board may take action to suspend, restrict, modify, or revoke the licensee's license or end the licensee's participation in the program based on information from the contractor.

-(2) Enter into a monitoring agreement with the licensee;

-(3) Assess the licensee's compliance with his or her monitoring agreement;

-(4) Assess the ability of the licensee's employer, when an employer exists to supervise the licensee, and require the employer to establish minimum training requirements for the licensee's supervisor;

-(5) Report the licensee's substantial noncompliance with his or her monitoring agreement to a noncompliant licensee's board within one business day after the contractor learns of any substantial noncompliance; and

-(6) At least weekly, submit to licensees' boards:

-(a) A list of licensees who were referred to the program by the health profession licensing board and who are enrolled in the program; and

-(b) A list of licensees who were referred to the program by the health profession licensing board and who successfully completed the program.

-(7) The lists submitted under section 6 (a) (b) are exempt from disclosure as a pubic record under ORS 192.140 to 192.505.

-(8) Seek a court order authorizing the contractor to release identifying information to a licensee's board, including a report of substantial noncompliance as is described in OAR 415-065-0060, if a self-referred licensee enrolled in the program, or a provisionally enrolled licensee with a qualifying diagnosis, revokes his or her consent to report substantial noncompliance to the licensee's board.

-(a) The contractor shall file documents with the court seeking a court order as soon as possible but no later than three business days from the date it was notified that the licensee revoked consent to report substantial noncompliance.

-(b) The contractor shall comply with 42 USC & 290dd-2(b)(2); 42 CFR Part 2; the Health Insurance Portability and Accountability Act (HIPAA), Public Law 104-191, 45 CFR Parts 160, 162 and 164 and ORS 179.505, ORS 192.518-192.524 in seeking such a court order.

-(c) The contractor shall disclose to the licensee's board, within one (1) business day, any information the court authorizes it to disclose.

-Stats.
+- (1) Inform the licensee about the program services, requirements, benefits, risks, and confidentiality limitations and ensure that the licensee has signed a consent for services.
+The consent for services explains: - (a) Information the contractor will give to the board and under what circumstances: - (b) That the board may take action to suspend, restrict, modify, or revoke the licensee's license or end the licensee's participation in the program based on information from the contractor. - (2) Enter into a monitoring agreement with the licensee; - (3) Assess the licensee's compliance with his or her monitoring - (4) Assess the ability of the licensee's employer, when an employer exists to supervise the licensee, and require the employer to establish minimum training requirements for the licensee's supervisor; - (5) Report the licensee's substantial noncompliance with his or her monitoring agreement to a noncompliant licensee's board within one business day after the contractor learns of any substantial noncompliance; and - (6) At least weekly, submit to licensees' boards: - (a) A list of licensees who were referred to the program by the health profession licensing board and who are enrolled in the program; - (b) A list of licensees who were referred to the program by the health profession licensing board and who successfully completed the - (7) The lists submitted under section 6(a)(b) are exempt from disclosure as a public record under ORS 192.140 to 192.505. - (8) Seek a court order authorizing the contractor to release identifying information to a licensee's board, including a report of substantial noncompliance as is described in OAR 415-065-0060, if a selfreferred licensee enrolled in the program, or a provisionally enrolled licensee with a qualifying diagnosis, revokes his or her consent to report substantial noncompliance to the licensee's board. - (a) The contractor shall file documents with the court seeking a court order as soon as possible but no later than three business days from the date it was notified that the licensee revoked consent to report substantial noncompliance - (b) The contractor shall comply with 42 USC & 290dd-2(b)(2); 42 CFR Part 2; the Health Insurance Portability and Accountability Act (HIPAA), Public Law 104-191, 45 CFR Parts 160, 162 and 164 and ORS 179.505, 192.518-192.524 in seeking such a court order. - (c) The contractor shall disclose to the licensee's board, within one (1) business day, any information the court authorizes it to disclose

+Stat.
+Auth.: ORS 413.042 & 676.190 Stats.
 Implemented: ORS 676.185 - 676.200 Hist.: ADS 3-2010, f. & cert. ef.
 7-1-10; ADS 1-2011(Temp), f. & cert. ef.
 2-11-11 thru 8-5-11; ADS 3-2011, f. & cert. ef.
 8-16-11; ADS 2-2012, f. & cert. ef.
 2-9-122; ADS 3-2012, f.
 6-27-12, cert. ef.
-7-1-12; ADS 7-2013(Temp), f. & cert. ef.
-11-8-13 thru 5-7-14; ADS 2-2014, f.
-4-24-14; Administrative correction, 5-21-14
+7-1-12